yezkez10/tp/docs/DeveloperGuide.md

 with its required fields, as well as an `AddCommand` that adds this person into the `Model`.
 This `Person` is added into the `UniquePersonList`.

-### Add Doctor feature

-#### Implementation

- The add Doctor mechanism is facilitated by `UniqueDoctorList` and a `Doctor` Class. `UniqueDoctorList` extends `Iterable<Doctor>` which stores and ensures all the Doctors in this list is unique.
-Additionally it implements the same operations as the `UniquePersonList`.
- The Doctor class stores the relevant data of the Doctor such as name and gender.
- The following sequence diagram shows how the add Doctor operation works.

-#### Design considerations:

-**Aspect: The implementation of the Doctor object:**

-* **Alternative 1 (current choice):** Doctor is its own class containing detailed information on the doctor.
-    * Pros: Similar to Person
-    * Cons: May introduce new bugs and is generally going to take up a lot of lines of code.

-* **Alternative 2:** Doctor is just a String and is going to be saved inside an ArrayList since the most important part is just the name.
-    * Pros: Will be easier to implement and much simpler.
-    * Cons: Going to be harder for future developer to update the Doctor Class.

 ### Delete Patient

 #### Implementation